-- From the Start screen, do one of the following to navigate to the most recently accessed workspace (application, setting, or desktop): - Using a pointing device: Move the pointer to the extreme bottom-left corner of the screen until the Windows screen-control icon [□] is displayed; then click the icon.
+- From the Start screen, do one of the following to navigate to the most recently accessed workspace (application, setting, or desktop):

-Note: The Windows screen-control icon \square is displayed only if you have at least one active workspace in the background of the system.
+Note: The Windows screen-control icon \blacksquare is displayed only if you have at least one active workspace in the background of the system.

-- From the desktop or any other workspace that is opened from the Start screen, do one of the following to navigate to the Start screen: - Using a pointing device: - From the desktop, click the Windows screen-control icon in the bottom-left corner of the screen.

-□ - From any other workspace, move the pointer to the extreme bottom-left corner of the screen until the Windows screen-control icon ≡ is displayed; then click the icon. - Using a touch screen: Do one of the following: - From the desktop, tap the Windows screen-control icon in the bottom-left corner of the screen.

-□ - From any other workspace, do one of the following: - Swipe in and out on the left edge of the screen.
+- From the desktop or any other workspace that is opened from the Start screen, do one of the following to navigate to the Start screen: - Using a pointing device: - From the desktop, click the Windows screen-control icon \blacksquare in the bottom-left corner of the screen. - Using a touch screen: Do one of the following: - From the desktop, tap the Windows screen-control icon \blacksquare in the bottom-left corner of the screen. - From any other workspace, do one of the following: - Swipe in and out on the left edge of the screen.
 Representations of all available workspaces are displayed along the left edge of the screen.
-Tap the Windows screen-control icon at the bottom.

-at the bottom. - Swipe in from the right edge of the screen to display the charms; then tap Start. - From any workspace (Start screen, desktop, PC settings, or application opened from the Start screen), use any of the following procedures to go to another workspace that you have previously opened: - To navigate to a previously accessed workspace (application, setting, or desktop), do one of the following: - Using a pointing device: - 1.
+Tap the Windows screen-control icon ⊞ at the bottom. - Swipe in from the right edge of the screen to display the charms; then tap Start. - From any workspace (Start screen, desktop, PC settings, or application opened from the Start screen), use any of the following procedures to go to another workspace that you have previously opened: - To navigate to a previously accessed workspace (application, setting, or desktop), do one of the following: - Using a pointing device: - 1.
 Do one of the following: - Move the pointer to the extreme top-left corner of the screen and then move the pointer downward along the left edge of the screen. - Move the pointer to the extreme bottom-left corner of the screen and then move the pointer upward along the left edge of the screen.